-Lee McCord, Vice President of Product Development and Sales at Adrian’s Safety Solutions, is a leading expert on load securement and safety management, and offers his expertise on how drivers can secure their loads when transporting goods, ultimately making our roadways safer for all.
+Lee McCord, Vice President of Product Development and Sales at Adrian’s Safety Solutions, is a leading expert on load securement and safety management.
+He offers his expertise on how drivers can secure their loads when transporting goods, ultimately making roadways safer for all.

 According to McCord, it’s everyone’s responsibility to ensure proper load hygiene in both work and pick-up trucks.